-The recovery phase is the first stage after a recession.
+The recovery phase is the first stage of the real estate cycle after a recession.
 Low occupancy rates, tepid demand for housing, declining numbers of development projects, and stagnant rental growth are some common indicators in this phase.
-The recovery phase can be tricky and difficult to identify as most people still feel the impact of the previous phase - recession, and hence have pessimistic outlooks.
+The recovery phase can be tricky and difficult to identify, as most people still feel the impact of the previous phase (that is, recession), and hence have a pessimistic outlook.

-However, many sophisticated investors consider this phase to be the prime time to purchase below market value properties.
+However, many sophisticated investors consider this phase to be the prime time to purchase properties that are below market value.

-As the economy is still in distress though recovering, many property owners are still experiencing financial hardship and hence may sell real estate assets at a bargain.
-Investors can acquire these bargain-priced properties and hold them in anticipation for capital appreciation once the recovery phase ends.
+As the economy is still in distress even though it is recovering, many property owners are still experiencing financial hardship and hence may sell their real estate assets at a bargain.
+When this happens, investors may acquire these bargain-priced properties and hold onto them in anticipation for a capital appreciation, once the recovery phase ends.

-In addition, investors can also invest in properties that require improvements and apply a value-add strategy.
-Both the first strategy and the value-add strategy can be risky as rental demand in this phase tends to be weak.
-However these strategies can potentially be very profitable, especially when market rents rise, which accelerates once the economy shifts to the expansion phase.
+In addition, investors may also invest in properties that require improvements by adopting a value-add strategy.
+Both the first strategy and the value-add strategy can be risky, as rental demand in this phase tends to be weak.
+However these strategies can potentially be very profitable, especially when market rents rise and accelerates once the economy shifts to the expansion phase.
 Timing the market and having sufficient liquidity are the keys to success in this phase.

 Phase 2: Expansion

 After the recovery phase, the real estate market will undergo a phase of expansion.
-In this phase, demand for properties and spaces increases, occupancy rates are on the rise, and rental prices surge.
-Job growth is steady and there are more new property developments.
-Investment activity soars as people regain their confidence in the economy.
+In this phase, demand for properties and spaces will increase, occupancy rates will be on the rise, and rental prices will surge; job growth will be steady and there will be more new property developments.
+Investment activity will soar as people regain their confidence in the economy.

-Investors who have invested in discounted properties during the recovery phase, can reap their ‘harvest’ by selling their properties, as prices and rents reach a peak in this phase.
-The peak is where demand and supply for real estate are in equilibrium.
+Investors who have invested in discounted properties during the recovery phase may reap their ‘harvest’ by selling their properties, as prices and rents will reach a peak in this phase, where demand and supply for real estate are in equilibrium.

 Phase 3: Hyper supply

-In the hyper supply phase, investors should put a great deal of thought on their financial position as the economy begins to enter into a recession.
-Investors that do not have sufficient cash to get through the recession should consider liquidating their inventory to avoid a decline in property value in the next phase.
-On the other hand, for investors who hold properties that have strong tenants and long-term leases, the best course of action would likely be to stay put and ride out the coming downturn.
+In the hyper supply phase, investors should put a great deal of thought on their financial position, as the economy begins to enter a recession.
+Investors who do not have sufficient cash to get through the recession should consider liquidating their inventory to avoid a decline in property value in the next phase.
+On the other hand, for investors who hold properties that have strong tenants and long-term leases, the best course of action during this phase would likely be to stay put and ride out the upcoming downturn.

 Phase 4: Recession